 Your Current Goals

 Can your website be tweaked to achieve your current brand goals?
 Sometimes not.
-We recently did a web design project where the companies website was too old, cluttered and essentially beyond tweaking to accomplish their goals.
-They did a really good job of maintaining their website for a long time, but ultimately it was to be scrapped and re-designed.
+We recently did a web design project where the companies website was too old, cluttered and mostly beyond tweaking to accomplish their goals.
+They did an excellent job of maintaining their website for a long time, but ultimately it was to be scrapped and re-designed.
 Even with a redesign, you can keep some elements from the old design if it helps to tell your story with impact.

 Use a redesign as an opportunity to find a designer you can team up with and form a relationship with.
 Being able to collaborate with your designer and have them as a resource in the future is very important.
 It will save you money and time in the future when doing tweaks or changes to have the same designer on the job.
 We try to maintain that relationship with all of our clients through maintenance plans as well.

 Some of the info above requires you to have some technical knowledge or know someone who does and can advise you.
-We think this may be an amazing opportunity to find a resource that can help you assess your current design while also being a candidate to do the redesign or tweak.
+We think this may be a fantastic opportunity to find a resource that can help you assess your current design while also being a candidate to do the redesign or tweak.
 You can start the collaboration process early.

 Finally, a redesign can help you communicate your story and vision with impact and authenticity.
 It can help you get current with technology and help you stay in step or exceed your peers.
-It is certainly more costly compared to a current design tweak.
+It is undoubtedly more costly compared to an existing design tweak.
 Sometimes a tweak is smarter in the long-run.
 A tweak may also help you save time and concentrate on what is most important; Executing your goals and business.

 We hope the above information will help you make a wise and beneficial decision.
 You can do it!